 AAA Editor Notes

 The Frick Collection is at 1 E. 70th St. between Fifth and Madison aves.
-Housed in Henry Clay Frick's former residence erected 1913-14, the collection features the paintings, antiques, decorative art and furnishings owned by the industrialist and philanthropist.
+Housed in Henry Clay Frick's former residence built in 1913-14, the collection features the paintings, decorative art and furnishings owned by the industrialist and philanthropist.
 The Gilded Age mansion's refined ambience complements renowned pieces by Old Masters as well as key examples of European sculpture including small bronzes.
 Elegant spaces such as the Fragonard Room and The Living Hall are adorned by elaborate furnishings, intricate crown molding, rich draperies and other delightful accents.